-The American Osteopathic Association has formulated this Code to guide its member physicians in their professional lives.
-The standards presented are designed to address the osteopathic physician's ethical and professional responsibilities to patients, to society, to the AOA, to others involved in healthcare and to self.
+The AOA has formulated this Code to guide its member physicians in their professional lives.
+The standards presented are designed to address the osteopathic physician's ethical and professional responsibilities to patients, to society, to the AOA, to others involved in health care and to self.

-Further, the American Osteopathic Association has adopted the position that physicians should play a major role in the development and instruction of medical ethics.
+Further, the AOA has adopted the position that physicians should play a major role in the development and instruction of medical ethics.

 Section 1.
 The physician shall keep in confidence whatever she/he may learn about a patient in the discharge of professional duties.
 Information shall be divulged by the physician when required by law or when authorized by the patient.